Curriculum Links

 Science Ambassadors:

 Every class in the school elects a Science Ambassador and Deputy Science Ambassador at the start of the new school year.
-They have a very important role within Science lessons.
-They are responsible for collecting evidence in lessons, using their own clipboards, record sheets and cameras.
-They also wear a very special lab coat with an ID badge!
-During lessons, they choose a member of the class who has impressed them with their investigation skills or Science knowledge and award them a Science Star certificate and sticker.
-They can even send postcards home to tell parents of their children’s achievements!
-Science Ambassadors report back to the Science Lead to discuss the learning that has been taking place, and to offer suggestions for how things could be improved.
+They have a very important role within Science lessons, and proudly wear a lab coat and ID badge!
+They support other children in lessons and help the teacher with equipment.
+In the Autumn Term, they are given a clipboard filled with Science stickers, which they can give out to children who do excellent work in their Science lessons.
+In the Spring Term, certificates are added to the clipboard to further reward children’s contributions and postcards, which can be sent home to tell parents of their child’s achievements!
+Finally, in the Summer Term, a camera is given to them – so that they can take photos of the learning.
+Science Ambassadors report back to the Science Lead to discuss the learning that has been taking place.
 They also help out with planning any special Science events that take place during the school year, and tidying the Science Cupboard!

 Other Science opportunities:

-If you want to explore Science at home, here are just a few of the hundreds of websites out there that you might find interesting and/or fun!
+If you want to explore Science at home, you can look out for Family Science activity letters, which are sent out each term, as well as other opportunities like Science poster competitions and Science Fair events.
+Here are just a few of the many websites out there that you might find interesting and/or fun!

 http://www.sciencekids.co.nz/